 Mid:

 LEFT & RIGHT & MID are also extremely useful when working with product names and descriptions.
-For example, if you create a product code using the first three letters of a supplier and the product name combined this allows you to automatically generate standard product codes.
+For example, creating a product code using the first three letters of a supplier and the product name combined allows you to generate standard product codes automatically.

 Data Validation: